abinit/abinit/doc/tutorial/base4.md

 Note that there is usually a **strong** cross-convergence effect between the number of k-points and the value of the broadening, [[tsmear]].
-The right procedure is: for each value of *tsmear*, to get the convergence with respect to the number of k-points, then to compare the k-point converged values for different values of *tsmear*.
+The right procedure is: for each value of *tsmear*, convergence with respect to the number of k-points, then compare the k-point converged values for different values of *tsmear*.

 In what follows, we will restrict ourselves to the grids with [[nkpt]] = 2, 10 and 28.